lesley222/HJAILab-OPEN/RL-I2IT/README.md

-This is the official imple
+This is the official implementation of paper "RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning".